uvapl/uva-prog-physics/10 Workshops/10 Week 1/05 The First Day.md

 Read and annotate these chapters from your book:

-* 1. The way of the program
+* Chapter 1, The way of the program
-* 2. Variables, expressions and statements
+* Chapter 2, Variables, expressions and statements
-* 4. Conditionals and recursion
+* Chapter 4, Conditionals and recursion
-* 6. Iteration
+* Chapter 6, Iteration
-* 8. Lists
+* Chapter 8, Lists

 Your annotations will be checked and discussed by a teaching assistant.
 This is how you should annotate: